 Remember the mnemonic: RN (Regular to Nph)

 Why?
-It prevents contaminating the cloudy insulin with the clear because if contaminated it can affect the action of the cloudy insulin.
+It prevents contaminating the vial of clear insulin with the cloudy insulin because if contaminated it can affect the action of the insulin.

 Demonstration on Drawing Up Clear to Cloudy Insulin